isomerpages/ncss-ssi/_training/09-volunteer-development-and-management.md

 The featured courses are:

 **<sup>1</sup>As SSI strive to provide all learners with a better online learning experience, we will be making improvements to our learning system.
-From 1 June 2021, learners will be required to register via e-services before accessing the e-learning courses.
-These links will be available on 21 June 2021.**
+From 1 June 2021, learners will be required to register via e-services before accessing the e-learning courses.**

 -   [Ageing Process](https://www.learningcloud.sg/pages/coursedescription.jsf?courseId=900993&catalogId=1700&templateId=-1){:target="_blank"}
 -   Befriending Seniors<sup>1</sup>